DK Havenergi

 Changed consumption pattern

-If you want the washing machine or dryer to run at night to save electricity, according to the head of the secretariat, you should protect yourself with a smoke alarm.
+If you want the washing machine or dryer to run at night to save electricity, you should, according to the head of the secretariat, protect yourself with a smoke alarm.

 Approximately 75 percent of Danish homes are equipped with one or more smoke alarms.